 Most of our teas come from the following regions:

 Most teas are grown in the highlands of the Great Rift Valley that runs through Kenya.
 The most prized teas come from around Mount Kenya.
 Grown at high altitudes, these teas are super sparkly and full of flavor.

-Known as the warm heart of Africa, the soil in this country is beautiful, vibrant, red color.
-This produces the most richly colored teas in the world.
+Known as the warm heart of Africa, the soil in this country is beautiful, vibrant and red in colour.
+This produces the most richly coloured teas in the world.

 The Chinese are experts in white, green and oolong teas.
 Each region has its own unique style, with closely guarded secrets passed down through generations.
 It would be impossible to taste all of the tea in China!

 This tropical island produces some beautiful teas – floral, fruity and smooth; it is grown high above sea level in the mountainous misty forests.